 Board of Trustees Ends

-- Within two years, we will achieve sustainable membership growth (new members and retention) through increased generational and cultural diversity.
+4. By 2019, we will achieve membership growth (new members and retention) to sustain the church through increased generational and cultural diversity.

 5. We will make measurable progress moving our congregation from a multi-culturally aware congregation to anti-racist as defined by Julia Hermann de la Fuente, with specific attention to lifelong Learning, pastoral care, and theology.